Ben McAdams: Tenure

-McAdams was the only Democrat in Utah's congressional delegation during his tenure.
-He voted for Stephanie Murphy, a Democratic representative from Florida, for House speaker.
+McAdams was the only Democrat in Utah's congressional delegation during the 116th Congress.

+Following attacks from Mia Love during the 2018 campaign, seeking to tie McAdams to House speaker Nancy Pelosi, McAdams voted for Stephanie Murphy, a Democratic representative from Florida, for House speaker.

 McAdams was one of over 100 members of Congress who asked to have their pay withheld during the 2018–19 United States federal government shutdown.

 In April 2019, McAdams introduced legislation proposing a Balanced Budget Amendment to the U.S. Constitution.
+He was supported by the other 26 members of the Blue Dog Caucus.
 The amendment would have allowed deficits during wars, recessions, or sustained periods of high unemployment.
-It would also protect Social Security and Medicare from court-mandated budget cuts.
-As justification for the amendment, McAdams cited the then-$22 trillion debt, $1 trillion annual deficit, increasing interest payments, and lack of efforts by either party to curtail spending growth.
+It would have also protected Social Security and Medicare from court-mandated budget cuts.
+As justification for the amendment, McAdams cited the $22 trillion debt, $1 trillion annual deficit, increasing interest payments, and lack of efforts by either party to curtail spending growth.
+Liberal-leaning news sources criticized the plan.

 A July 2019 poll showed McAdams with the highest approval rating of any member of Utah's congressional delegation.

 McAdams introduced a bill to help victims of Ponzi schemes recover their money.
 On November 18, 2019, it passed the House of Representatives with bipartisan support.
 Utah has the highest number of known Ponzi schemes per capita in the United States.

-McAdams introduced an amendment to a funding bill to prevent resumption of nuclear weapons testing, which passed the House in July.
-On the House floor, he said, "explosive nuclear testing causes irreparable harm to human health and to our environment and jeopardizes the U.S. leadership role on nuclear nonproliferation".
+McAdams introduced an amendment to a funding bill to prevent resumption of nuclear weapons testing, which passed the House in July 2019.